 There is a great abundance of methods to sequence DNA / RNA - all with their own tradeoffs.
 Partial hydrolysis, plus-minus, chain-termination, Maxam & Gilbert technique were the ones that came before next-generation sequencing.
 It is interesting to think about the properties of a problem where a number of solutions are possible.
 It seems like an abundance of solutions is often the case for inventions with multiple steps.
 In the case of sequencing, there are multiple ways to break molecules into smaller pieces, multiple ways to label them, and multiple ways to get the reads.
 As a result, the combinatorics of solution generation is almost always overwhelming.
 Of course, not all of these would be perfect, and some would not work at all.
 That's why not everyone who tries to invent once becomes an inventor (but everyone who keeps trying will necessarily get somewhere).

-Right before he got interested in nucleic acids, Sanger received a Nobel prize for determining the insulin sequence (the approaches he tried for sequencing insulin impacted the techniques he later tried in DNA/RNA sequencing).
-This idea was novel - there were researchers who were working on determining composition, but the idea of the “sequence” was largely unheard of.
+Right before he got interested in nucleic acids, Sanger received a Nobel prize for determining the insulin sequence.
 This work hugely impacted how he later approached the sequencing of nucleic acids.
-Same radioactive labeling (to which Sanger was introduced by Chris Anfinsen in 1954), same partitioning of bigger sequences into subsequences.
+Same radioactive labeling, same partitioning of bigger sequences into subsequences.

 Sanger started work on sequencing nucleic acids with RNA, as did Robert Holley at around the same time, simply because RNA was smaller and, thus, more straightforward to break and reassemble.
 There are multiple ways in which this work didn't translate to DNA though - when he applied the degradation procedure from RNA sequencing to DNA, it failed because of how big DNA molecules are.